 This all comes back to my point that Chromebooks are among the least expensive portable computers you can buy.
-The cool ASUS Flip 2-in-1 CP100-PA that I am using to write this article is only $279 US on Amazon.com (as of March 2017).
-That’s cheaper than most tablets and more powerful!
-There are plenty of other models at lower and higher price points depending on whether you want the touch screen, additional memory and storage, or larger screen size.
-At prices ranging from only $159 to about $499, replacing a Chromebook doesn’t feel so traumatic whether it is lost, stolen, or you just dropped it off a cliff (by accident of course!).
+Check the prices on Amazon to see models from under $200 to $500+ for the high end laptop replacements.
+At the bargain end they can be cheaper than most tablets and more powerful with a full keyboard, large display, and powerful Chrome browser built-in!
+There are plenty of other models at lower and higher price points depending on whether you want the touch screen, additional memory and storage, or a larger screen size.
+At these prices, replacing a Chromebook doesn’t feel so traumatic whether it is lost, stolen, or you just dropped it off a cliff (by accident of course!).

 I still rely on travel guidebooks to plan vacations and to carry with me while traveling the world.
 Publishers like Lonely Planet, Rick Steves’, Rough Guides, and Fodors are among my printed sources for expert advice.
 My preference is to buy physical guidebooks for a destination (and often paper maps too), but I’ve turned to ebooks more often these days.